tripal/tripal/docs/user_guide/install_tripal/manual_install/install_tripal.rst

 .. code-block:: bash

-  cd /var/www/html
+  cd $DRUPAL_HOME
   wget --no-check-certificate https://drupal.org/files/drupal.pgsql-bytea.27.patch
   patch -p1 < drupal.pgsql-bytea.27.patch

 There is also a bug in the Drupal Views 3.0 code that prevents Tripal's administrative and search data views from functioning.
-The patch is provided within the tripal_veiws module.
+The patch is provided within the tripal_views module.
 To apply the patch execute the following:

 .. code-block:: bash

-  cd /var/www/html/sites/all/modules/views
+  cd $DRUPAL_HOME/sites/all/modules/views
   patch -p1 < ../tripal/tripal_chado_views/views-sql-compliant-three-tier-naming-1971160-30.patch

 Install Tripal